justinhe16/TrinHack2015/README.md

 # TrinHack2015 - Leap Trivia
-Aimed to help students learn without straining their hands on keyboards.
+Built at TrinHacks2015, Leap Trivia aims to help students learn without straining their hands on keyboards.

 Technologies Used
 --------------